Adapted from an original article by Bruce Barker, P.Ag.

 Soybeans

-Ontario Ministry of Agriculture indicates that yield loss caused by weeds can be reduced to less than 5% by maintaining good weed control during the critical period.
+The Ontario Ministry of Agriculture indicates that yield loss caused by weeds can be reduced to less than 5% by maintaining good weed control during the critical period.
 Later-germinating weeds have a minimal impact on yield and have relatively low weed seed production.

 Dry Beans

-Field beans are not competitive and severe yield losses will occur, even from low weed pressure.
-Research in Minnesota found that the CPWCd was 20 to 42 days after planting – indicating that weed control should begin no later than 20 days after planting and continue until 42 after planting.
+Field beans are not competitive, and severe yield losses will occur, even from low weed pressure.
+Research in Minnesota found that the CPWCd was 20 to 42 days after planting – indicating that weed control should begin no later than 20 days after planting and continue until 42 days after planting.

 In-crop herbicides for annual weed control in beans are limited, and effective herbicides for perennial weed control are not available.
-Ensure that any fields to be planted to beans are free of perennial weeds.
+Ensure that any fields to be planted with beans are free of perennial weeds.

 Integrated Weed Management

-A U of S weed wiping study found that using a weed-wick to wipe wild mustard plants growing above a lentil stand with either 2,4-D or glyphosate controlled 80% of wild mustard plants and almost eliminated wild mustard seed production.
+A U of S weed-wiping study found that using a weed-wick to wipe wild mustard plants growing above a lentil stand with either 2,4-D or glyphosate controlled 80% of wild mustard plants and almost eliminated wild mustard seed production.
 This can be a strategy for controlling Group 2 resistant mustard in lentil crops.

-Another research trial led by researcher Steve Shirtliffe at the U of S compared integrated mechanical and herbicide control methods and the impact on lentil yield and net profit.
+Another research trial led by researcher Steve Shirtliffe at the USask compared integrated mechanical and herbicide control methods and the impact on lentil yield and net profit.
 The treatment using only mechanical weed control with the rotary hoe, and the highest seeding rate, yielded as much as the full herbicide treatment at the recommended seeding rate.
 Rotary hoeing was conducted when weeds were just emerging (prior to leaf development).

 - Fall Edge™ (ethalfluralin; Group 3) followed by spring pre-emerge Authority® (sulfentrazone; Group 14)